LeBarbouze/tunacell/README.md

 If you got how it works, plug your data in and use tunacell API to write your scripts and discover new things about the dynamical properties of your cells!

+# Development

-# About this version
+## About this version

-This version 0.0.7 is now ready for public testing.
-Bugs may come up quickly, please report them with an Issue, or better, fork, make the patch, and PR :)
+This version 0.0.7 is now ready for public, alpha testing.
+Bugs may come up quickly,
+please report them with an Issue, or better, fork, make the patch, and PR :)

-# Added features
+## Added features

 Amongst a global reorganization, noticeable added feature is FunctionalObservable that allows the user to define a new observable as a function of other observables.
 For instance, it can be helpful when one wants to rescale a dynamic, time-lapse observable (say, growth rate) by a cell-cycle observable (say, brith growth rate).

+## Future work

+[] Make tunacell Python 3 compatible
+[] Add features for static statistical analysis (distributions, scatter-plots, ...)
+[] Add GUI